 Discharge points: Evaluate discharge points to the MS4, or beyond the limits of the applicable construction activities as necessary to determine if an illicit discharge has occurred.
 The permittee must require the removal of the pollutants, when feasible, from the MS4 when the permittee identifies a failure to implement a control measure or an inadequate control measure resulting in pollutants discharging to the MS4 or beyond the limits of the construction site.

-Compliance Inspection: A compliance inspection must occur after the permittee documents an illicit discharge or identifies that there is a failure to implement a control measure or an inadequate control measure, unless corrections were made and observed by the inspector during the initial inspection.
+Compliance Inspection: A compliance inspection must occur after the permittee documents an illicit discharge or identifies that there is a failure to implement a control measure or there is an inadequate control measure, unless corrections were made and observed by the inspector during the same inspection in which findings occurred.

-Frequency: Conduct within at least 14 days from the time the permittee documents an illicit discharge or identifies that there is a failure to implement a control measure or an inadequate control measure, unless corrections were made and observed by the inspector during the initial inspection.
+Frequency: Conduct within at least 14 days from the time the permittee documents an illicit discharge or identifies that there is a failure to implement a control measure or an inadequate control measure, unless corrections were made and observed by the inspector during the initial inspection in which findings occurred.

 Scope: A compliance inspection, or alternative inspection listed below, must identify if corrections have been completed on sites where the permittee has documented an illicit discharge or failure to implement a control measure or an inadequate control measure during the previous inspection.
 One of the following, that incorporates this required scope, may be performed or required in lieu of a compliance inspection within 14 days of the permittee site inspection identifying that there is a failure to implement a control measure or an inadequate control measure:

-Routine inspection in accordance with I.E.3.c.vi(C);
+Routine inspection in accordance with Part I.E.3.a.vi(C);

-Indicator Inspection in accordance with I.E.3.c.vi(D); or
+Indicator Inspection in accordance with Part I.E.3.a.vi(D)4); or

-Operator Compliance Inspection: Require the operator to inspect and report that the control measure has been implemented or corrected as necessary to meet the requirements of Part I.E.3.
-The operator report must include photographs of the new/adequate control measure(s).
+Operator Compliance Inspection: Require the operator to inspect and report that the control measure has been implemented or corrected as necessary to meet the requirements of Part I.E.3.a The operator’s report must include photographs of the new/adequate control measure(s).

-vii.
+If the permittee is required to conduct a compliance inspection every time after three consecutive routine inspections (as described in Part I.E.3.a.vi(E)), the permittee must conduct a routine inspection in accordance with Part I.E.3.a.v(C) as part of the third compliance inspection and is unable to conduct an alternative inspection listed in (b) or (c) above.
+Routine inspections will then be conducted every 14 days until the site inspections no longer document an illicit discharge, or identify a failure to implement a control measure resulting in an increase discharge of pollutants or an inadequate control measure resulting in an increase discharge of pollutants.
+In the event a stop work order is issued, the 14 day schedule is not applicable, and the permittee will do a routine inspection as part of re-inspection for the contractor to resume work.

 Enforcement Response: Implement appropriate enforcement procedures and actions to meet the requirements of Part I.E.3.

 The permittee must have processes and sanctions to minimize the occurrence of, and obtain compliance from, chronic and recalcitrant violators of control measure requirements.

-The permittee must escalate enforcement as necessary based on the severity of violation and/or the recalcitrance of the violator to ensure that findings of a similar nature are enforced upon consistently.
-Enforcement procedures must include informal, formal, and judicial enforcement responses. viii.
-Training: The permittee must provide information to operators of applicable construction activities as necessary to ensure that each operator is aware of the permittee’s applicable requirements, including controlling pollutants such as trash.
-The training must also include information on trash as pollutant source.
+The permittee must require enforcement escalation as necessary based on the severity of violation and/or the recalcitrance of the violator to ensure that findings of a similar nature are enforced upon consistently.
+The permittee must use the following types of enforcement mechanisms or their equivalent: